charles-m-knox/charles-m-knox.github.io/blog/content/apps/space-codes/index.md

 Space Codes is an app that plays custom, curated focus music to help you focus.
 It's a simple app that has a few hours of songs I wrote myself, specifically to help people tune out the noise of every day life and fill their minds with simple, moving sounds.

+Space Codes is under review in the app store right now, as of 3/30/2021 - I'll post the link here soon.

 <!-- [View it on the App Store here](https://apps.apple.com/us/app/septaday/id1559559473). -->

 ## 👨‍🚀 About me